 4. Now, you have to name your conversion.
 If there’s a conversion value that you want to assign to each conversion then you can check the box “Set a conversion value” and enter the value.
 This will allow you to track your return on ad spend.
 Click “Create” and your custom conversion will be created.
 You can then use your custom conversion as a conversion event while optimizing a campaign for website conversions.

-That’s how you can track conversions on multiple websites without messing up the reports.
+So that’s how you can track conversions on multiple websites without messing up the reports.
 Two things critical to conversion tracking:

 - The correctness of your URLs